-The following table shows the corresponding disassembly of the machine code produced by the compiler for each of the examples above.
-The C code for each example has been compiled using armclang --target=arm-arm-none-eabi -march=armv8-a -Os -S.
+The following table shows the corresponding disassembly of the machine code that the compiler produces for each of the examples in Table 3-1 C code for nonvolatile and volatile buffer loops on page 3-59.
+The C code for each example is compiled using armclang --target=arm-arm-none-eabi -march=armv8-a -0s -S.